The United States is a Democratic Republic

 So a Democracy is a state ruled by the people

-A Direct Democracy - a state in which the people exercise by direct vote the powers of sovereignty in all aspects of government, in our case this would be the citizens electing their President, citizens creating and voting directly for all laws, and citizens electing judges to judge all laws.
+A Direct Democracy - a state in which the people exercise by direct vote the powers of all aspects of government, in our case this would be the citizens electing their President, citizens creating and voting directly for all laws, and citizens electing judges to judge all laws.

 The first democracy in civilization, a Direct Democracy, was in Greece during the Classical Period - 450 to 330 B.C.